tacofoundation/mrio/docs/en/specification/gdal-geotiff.md

 </figure>

 ::: tip
 **Interleave configuration** determines how bytes are ordered.
 Depending of the use case, one configuration may be more efficient than the other.
 For example, if you are working with single-band operations, the **BAND** configuration may be more efficient because it allows you to read the entire band without having to skip bytes.
-On the other hand, the **PIXEL** configuration may be more efficient when working with multiple bands because it allows you to read all bands for a single pixel without having to skip bytes.
+On the other hand, the **PIXEL** configuration may be more efficient when working with multiple bands because it allows you to read all bands for a single pixel/chunk without having to skip bytes.
 :::

 ### 🗜️ COMPRESS